HA Sustainable Infrastructure Capital (HASI)

 Return on equity, or ROE, tells us how much profit a company generates for each dollar of shareholder equity, a key funding source for banks.
 Over a long period, banks with high ROE tend to compound shareholder wealth faster through retained earnings, buybacks, and dividends.

-10. Key Takeaways from HA Sustainable Infrastructure Capital’s Q3 Results
+10. Key Takeaways from HA Sustainable Infrastructure Capital’s Q4 Results

 We were impressed by how significantly HA Sustainable Infrastructure Capital blew past analysts’ revenue expectations this quarter.
-We were also excited its EBITDA outperformed Wall Street’s estimates by a wide margin.
-Zooming out, we think this was a good print with some key areas of upside.
-The stock traded up 1.7% to $29.05 immediately after reporting.
+Zooming out, we think this quarter featured some important positives.
+The stock traded up 7.1% to $38.38 immediately after reporting.

 11. Is Now The Time To Buy HA Sustainable Infrastructure Capital?

-HA Sustainable Infrastructure Capital is a pretty decent company if you ignore its balance sheet.
+There are some bright spots in HA Sustainable Infrastructure Capital’s fundamentals, but its business quality ultimately falls short.
 To kick things off, its revenue growth was exceptional over the last five years.
 And while HA Sustainable Infrastructure Capital’s mediocre ROE lags the market and is a headwind for its stock price, its expanding pre-tax profit margin shows the business has become more efficient.